 Audiobook: The clear winner here.
 If your strongest learning style is auditory, this is your best bet.
 Although I should add a disclaimer that a bad narration can make your experience even worse, so you may still want to consider print or e-book when high quality isn't available.

 “Some books should be tasted, some devoured, but only a few should be chewed and digested thoroughly.”
 Francis Bacon

 Library: Free (excluding any special membership costs)

 Borrow: Free if you borrow from generous friend

-E-Books are usually cheaper than Print and Audiobooks books are both have a higher cost to produce.
-Things are changing are The Big 5 Book Publisher’s led by The Hachette Book Group got into a feud with amazon for the right to set e-book prices on the site.
+E-Book: E-Books are usually cheaper than Print and Audiobooks books that both have a higher cost to produce.
+Things are changing as The Big 5 Book Publishers led by The Hachette Book Group got into a feud with Amazon for the right to set e-book prices on the site.
 The big publishers eventually won and agreed to an Agency Model, which let them set the price and send that data to amazon to be listed.
 This had led to an increase in e-book price even at the loss of sales for publishers and authors.

 The Gold Annual Membership plan costs $149.50/year for 12 credits at one time, which comes out to $12.45/month or a $30 dollar saving.

-Assuming this is a book you own you can take notes at the margins of the book, underline and or highlight.
+Print: Assuming this is a book you own you can take notes at the margins of the book, underline and or highlight.
 Or you can use non-destructive methods like using post-it notes or post-it flags.
-If you don’t own the book, rented from the library you can go through and extract notes into some other place.
+If you don't own the book and rent it from the library, you can go through and extract notes into some other place.

 I hope this information can help you better understand yourself and put you in a place of action to make reading an easier and more enjoyable situation for you based on your strengths, context and environment.